 Stroller Vs Baby Carrier for Travel

-I will assume that most days out will include plenty of walking.
+This will usually involve plenty of walking.
 A carrier presents the obvious physical limitation on the body and in most circumstances, you will be best served by a stroller.
 Your baby will be happy to sit back and take in their surroundings, then jump out of their seat and run around on arrival.

 Public Transport – Bus and Train